Storing Data in the Cloud and APIs

 Uses for Cloud Storage

-Cloud Storage is necessary for apps to use with information that frequently changes.
+Cloud Storage is useful for apps with information that frequently changes.
 Here’s an example.
 Let’s say you are building an app to show the 10 most popular restaurants in your city each month.
 You put a list of restaurants into your app and upload your app to the app store.
 The following month, you update the list of restaurants and update your app in the app store.
 Users who are already using your app will need to update or re-download your app to see the new top restaurants.

 Now let’s say you stored the top 10 restaurants in cloud storage.
 When you update the restaurants, all of the phones using your app will check for updates to this cloud storage automatically.
 Users will see the changes right away, and won’t need to re-download anything.